 And while this breed does enjoy working and will need jobs to do around the house to be happy and stay mentally stimulated, they will also enjoy nothing more than snuggling up next to you on a cold night and getting ear scratches by the fire.

-9. The Giant Schnauzer Is Not Recommended For Families With Small Children – But There Is A Catch.
+9. Not Recommended For Families With Small Children – But There Is A Catch.

 Giant Schnauzer dogs may not be recommended for novice dog owners or the typical family with children, but that is mostly because this breed requires so much time, attention, and commitment.